 Mango is the “king of fruits” and is the National Fruit of India.
 Mangoes have been cultivated in India since 25-30 million years ago.

-In Hindu, beliefs mango symbolize life and is used in almost every scared ritual.
-There is a custom of using mango leaves for decoration in all festivals and wedding and got a coveted place in Hindu religious scriptures.
+In Hindu, beliefs mango symbolize life and is used in almost every sacred ritual.
+There is a custom of using mango leaves for decoration in all festivals and weddings and got a coveted place in Hindu religious scriptures.

 Mango is native to India and much grown in Southeast Asia.
 The popularity of mango is in all historical scripts and is the most loving fruit in India.
 They need a warmer climate which is found in Asia and is also grown in Mexico, Brazil, and the West Indies.